apaquino/MakeMe/README.md

 ```

 Please follow the Facebook instructions to open the application on xCode and perform a build.
+NOTE:  The build scheme for this repo in for prod.
+You may want to change it to debug if you want to modify.

 ## Log In
   To see a sample user with populated data -